2016 Mongolian parliamentary election

-Legislative elections were held in Mongolia on 29 June 2016.
-The governing Democratic Party lost to a landslide victory of the Mongolian People's Party, retaining only 9 of 76 seats in the Great Khural.
-While they just lost under 2% of the popular vote, a new electoral law passed by the Democratic Party itself when in Government to promote two-party politics, together with a 14% rise of the MPP, ended up making them lose 25 of 34 seats.
+Parliamentary elections were held in Mongolia on 29 June 2016.
+The governing Democratic Party (DP) lost to a landslide victory of the Mongolian People's Party (MPP), retaining only nine of 76 seats in the State Great Khural.

+Although the DP's vote share was down by just two percentage points, a new electoral law promoting two-party system was passed by the party while in government, which allowed MPP vote share to rise by around 14 percentage points.
+The DP lost 22 out of their previous 31 seats in the State Great Khural.
 As a result, the MPP secured a supermajority with 65 of 76 seats.

 Electoral system

-In the 2012 elections the 76 members of the State Great Khural were elected by two methods; 48 are elected from single-member constituencies and 28 from a nationwide constituency by proportional representation.
+In the 2012 elections, the 76 members of the State Great Khural were elected by a parallel system; 48 were elected from single-member constituencies and 28 from a nationwide constituency by proportional representation.
 However, on 5 May 2016 the electoral law was amended to remove the proportional representation seats.
-The changes were expected to marginalise smaller parties, and also removed the right of 150,000 Mongolians expatriates to vote, as they could not be registered in a specific constituency.
+The changes were expected to marginalise smaller parties, and also removed the right of 150,000 Mongolian expatriates to vote, as they could not be registered in a specific constituency.

+All 76 seats of the State Great Khural were to be elected from 76 single-member constituencies.
 The winning candidate had to receive at least 28% of the valid vote to be elected; if not, a by-election would be held.
 Voter turnout had to be at least 50% in a constituency for the result to be valid.

 Campaign

+Pre-election composition

-Twelve parties were approved to contest the elections.
+Twelve parties were approved by the General Election Commission to contest the elections.
 However, the Civil Will–Green Party, which won two seats in 2012 and was part of the government coalition, was barred from running due to irregularities in its paperwork.
-The newly-formed National Labour Party was also prevented from running, with its leader Surenkhuu Borgil planning on standing as an independent instead.
+The newly formed National Labour Party was also prevented from running, with its leader Surenkhuu Borgil standing as an independent instead.
+The Mongolian National Democratic Party, which was part of the Justice Coalition with the Mongolian People's Revolutionary Party (MPRP) and part of the government coalition, did not contest the election and instead formally supported the DP.

 A total of 498 candidates registered to contest the elections, with the Democratic Party and Mongolian People's Party being the only parties to contest all 76 seats.

+Opinion polls

+Opinion polls conducted by the Sant Maral Foundation and MEC Barometer suggested that around half of Mongolian voters were undecided on who to vote for in the 2016 election.
+The MPP was expected to win a small plurality over the DP, whilst the MPRP was predicted to come third.
+A survey, conducted by the Sant Maral Foundation in March 2016, revealed that it was likely for the National Labour Party to win a seat with around 5% polling in Ulaanbaatar and 3.4% nationwide.